kckuei/hashmap-final-project/README.md

 # Data Structures Final Project: Hash Table/Map

+* Why use hash tables?
+The most valuable aspect of a hash table over other abstract data structures is its speed to perform insertion, deletion, and search operations.
+Hash tables can do them all in constant time.

 ## Overview
 * Data Structures final project written in `python` that implements a `HashMap` class using two different approaches for collision resolution:
 	1) Seperate Chaining (SC); and